PrinuVinod/ayyiye-khaiye/README.md

 ## Waiterless Dine-in Experience:

-Cum 'n Eat aims to provide a seamless and waiterless dine-in experience for customers.
+ayyiye khaiye aims to provide a seamless and waiterless dine-in experience for customers.
 By leveraging the application's features, customers can:
    - **Self-Order:** Browse the menu, place orders, and customize preferences without assistance.
    - **Real-Time Updates:** Receive real-time updates on order status, eliminating the need for constant waiter interaction.
    - **Order Customization:** Easily modify orders, add special instructions, and personalize their dining experience.